This is the

 With this option cross sections (ordinates) from a text file (ASCII file) can be converted to PIAS format.
 On this process the following comments can be made:

-After starting the import function, a short menu with two options appears:
+After starting the import function, a short input menu with 4 options appears:

 The "PIAS standard" text file format